-Our Board of Directors, held nine meetings during 2017.
-Each director attended at least 75% of the meetings of our Board of Directors and the committees on which he or she served held during their service as a director or member of the committee in the year ended December 31, 2017.
+Our Board of Directors held nine meetings during 2018.
+Each director, other than Mr. Schemel, attended at least 75% of the meetings of our Board of Directors and the committees on which he or she served held during their service as a director or member of the committee in the year ended December 31, 2018.